software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 17
 >
-> Make sure that all project-related documentation, such as project description, data model documentation, developer guide documentation and Swagger documentation is up-to-date.
+> Make sure that all project-related documentation, such as project description, data model documentation, developer guide documentation and Swagger documentation is up-to-date in the `README.md` file.
+There should also be the following links:
+>
+> - Link to the backend and frontend deployments (e.g. in Rahti and Render).
+> - Link to the GitHub Projects backlog.
+> - Link to the Swagger documentation (format is <https://nameofyourrahtiapp.2.rahtiapp.fi/swagger-ui/index.html> in Rahti).
+> - Link to the project's license file.

 {: .important-title }